Areeby-Khan/MYSQL/README.md

 **Advanced Joins**: Understanding inner joins, left joins, right joins, and self-joins.
 **Subqueries**: Writing and using subqueries for complex data retrieval.

+## Features

+- Simple and efficient MySQL projects for beginners.
+- Focus on core concepts like SQL queries, normalization, and data manipulation.
+- Real-world examples to practice queries and table structures.
+- Exercises to test your understanding of joins, aggregation, and subqueries.

+## AUTHOR
+### Areeba Khan Balouch